Seven Food Dyes That Cause Health Concerns

 - Red Dye No. 3 causes cancer in animals.
 It is banned from use in cosmetics, as enforced by

 the FDA.
-In 1990, the FDA banned Red Dye No. 3 in cosmetics but did not ban its use in food,
+In 1990, the FDA banned Red Dye No. 3 in cosmetics but did not ban its use in food, despite

-it has not acted.
+acted.
 This chemical is still found in over 3,300 products in Food Scores.

 Red 40 also causes hypersensitivity reactions.
 Hazardous to children's brains during critical

-- Blue Dye No. 1 - A study observed developmental delays and behavioral difficulties in
+A study observed developmental delays and behavioral difficulties in

 animals.
 Another study found associated developmental effects on the nervous system.

-- Blue Dye No. 2 - Consumption of chemicals caused an increased incidence of tumors in rats
+changes.
+For animals, consumption of chemicals caused an increased incidence of tumors in rats.

 - Yellow Dye No. 5 - has been found to be contaminated with benzidine or other carcinogens.